semslam/rock-paper-scissors-game/README.md

 # rock-paper-cissors-game
-A console-based rock-paper-scissors game is played by two players, one human and one computer.
+A console-based rock-paper-scissors game is played by two players, one human and one computer and computer to computer

 # Instructions
 1. Open your console and navigate to the rock-paper-scissors-game folder.
 Run this command before you start the game.